empa-scientific-it/empa-data-engineer/README.md

 Empa Data engineer interview material.

-- The problems' description can be found at [this Google Docs](https://docs.google.com/document/d/1pS-wMLB_9aZkLs_SK_RswfIvlo_GxvIhwxtbqFO8xTc/edit?usp=sharing).
+- The data engineer case study is described in [here](./case_study.md)

+- The coding problems are described [here](./coding_problems.md)

-- The `input/` folder contains several input data for the coding problems.
+- The `input/` folder contains several input data for the coding problems

-- The `solutions/` folder contains (multiple) solutions to the three coding problems.
+- The `solutions/` folder contains (multiple) solutions to the three coding problems